sergiooncode/lodgify-challenge/PLAN.md

       "good" run to label.
 Label v0 once and never re-label against a later run: the labels join by hash of the generation text (AGENTS §6), so re-labelling orphans them and silently invalidates every agreement number
-- [ ] Judge vs hand labels → agreement (bias)
+- [x] Judge vs hand labels → agreement (bias): 0.94, kappa 0.91, n=18
-- [ ] Judge vs itself across repeats → self-consistency (variance)
+- [x] Judge vs itself across repeats → self-consistency: 0.94 over 3 passes
-- [ ] One paragraph: what the judge is and isn't trustworthy for
+- [x] What the judge is and isn't trustworthy for — written up in the README, with a controlled probe isolating the inference blind spot

 **Acceptance:** both numbers reported together with a plain statement of what stays unmeasured.